eslint/eslint/docs/rules/valid-typeof.md

-# Ensures that the results of typeof are compared against a valid string (valid-typeof)
+# enforce comparing `typeof` expressions against valid strings (valid-typeof)

-For a vast majority of use-cases, the only valid results of the `typeof` operator will be one of the following: `"undefined"`, `"object"`, `"boolean"`, `"number"`, `"string"`, `"function"` and `"symbol"`.
-When the result of a `typeof` operation is compared against a string that is not one of these strings, it is usually a typo.
-This rule ensures that when the result of a `typeof` operation is compared against a string, that string is in the aforementioned set.
+For a vast majority of use cases, the result of the `typeof` operator is one of the following string literals: `"undefined"`, `"object"`, `"boolean"`, `"number"`, `"string"`, `"function"` and `"symbol"`.
+It is usually a typing mistake to compare the result of a `typeof` operator to other string literals.

 ## Rule Details

-This rule aims to prevent errors from likely typos by ensuring that when the result of a `typeof` operation is compared against a string, that the string is a valid value.
+This rule enforces comparing `typeof` expressions to valid string literals.

 Examples of **incorrect** code for this rule: